ytianle/PhotographGarage-ING-Apr2024/README.md

 ## Overview

-The photograph garage now runs as a modern single-page application powered by React 18, Vite, and TypeScript.
-It still talks to the existing AWS backend (API Gateway, Lambda, S3) for authentication and album data, but the presentation layer has been rebuilt for faster navigation, responsive layouts, and richer interactions.
+The photograph garage runs as a modern single-page application powered by React 18, Vite, and TypeScript.
+It integrates with an existing backend for authentication and album data.

-Key front-end capabilities:
+Key capabilities:
 - JWT-based login overlay with automatic token expiry handling.
 - Dynamic album tree building with folder navigation and breadcrumb routing.
 - Responsive masonry-like photo grid with lazy-loading and Fancybox lightbox integration.